Indoqa/logspace/write-your-own-agent.md

 }
 ````

-This is already a valid *Agent* and fully configured with the values provided in its constructor (see [Architecture](/architecture) for what they mean), but it does not do anything yet.
+This is already a valid *Agent* and fully configured with the values provided in its constructor (see [Java Agent SDK](/java-agent-sdk) for what they mean), but it does not do anything yet.

 If you want your *Agent* to react upon a certain event in your application, you need a method that you can call.
 Since you are the only one calling this method, you can choose any signature you like: